 Amazing objects in jade, shell, textiles and feathers make it clear how collectors of ‘pre-Columbiana’ like Dora Janssen, became fascinated by the aesthetics and craftsmanship that is so evident in these objects.

-We hear from Dora Janssen herself in the exhibition and in this book: she tells of her fascination and love for the beauty of pre-Columbian artefacts.
-Space is also given in the book for the personal testimony of an ‘Antwerp Venezuelan’, Orlando Verde, who explains how he feels a connection with the entire continent.
+Dora Janssen herself explains in the exhibition and in the book: she tells of her fascination and love for the beauty of pre-Columbian artefacts.
+In the book, you also find the personal testimony of an ‘Antwerp Venezuelan’, Orlando Verde, who explains how he feels a connection with the entire continent.
 He also experiences ‘his’ objects as aesthetically attractive, and is proud of his own heritage and the diversity and history of Latin America.

-The last objects on the last exhibition floor of the MAS again testify to the scientific work behind exhibitions such as those at the MAS: an object only acquires a voice and a story through the work of anthropologists, historians, archaeologists, art historians and others.
-In the case of the American continent, this is not always easy: archaeologists take on the challenge of bring the ‘mute’ objects back to life.
+The last objects on the 8th floor again testify to the scientific work behind exhibitions such as those at the MAS: an object only acquires a voice and a story through the work of anthropologists, historians, archaeologists, art historians and others.
+In the case of the American continent, this is not always easy: archaeologists take on the challenge of bringing the ‘dumb’ objects back to life.